-Of the many Dharmic names for God, Brahman is the most often used in metaphysics.
+Of the many names for God, Brahman is the most often used in metaphysics.

-Brahman, the one and only, can be apprehended in 2 main ways.
+Brahman, the Source, the One and only, can be apprehended and worshiped in 2 main ways:

 Parama Atma (Infinite Soul) is Nirguna.
 He is beyond attributes, or any thing known to humans.

 Saguna Brahman implies eminence and a visualization of the divine